-Disclosure is the step in the recovery process where one partner – usually the woman who has been cheated on – addresses the questions she’s had about her partner’s affairs.
-She works with her therapist to write them all down, and the list is then sent to her partner’s therapist.
-Together, her partner and his therapist work through the answers, and send them back.
+Disclosure is the step in the sex addiction recovery process where one partner – usually the woman who has been cheated on – addresses the questions she's had about her partner's affairs.
+She works with her therapist to write them all down, and the list is then sent to her partner's therapist.
+Together, her partner and his sex addiction therapist work through the answers and send them back.
 He will disclose everything she wants to know.

 If you are cringing at this thought, you already have some sense of how emotionally draining disclosure can be.
 Any way you look at it, you're going to find yourself in deep and treacherous waters.
 It's a very tender process.

-Disclosure can be especially frightening for a sex addict.
-Often, part of his addiction includes going to great lengths to hide his behavior, and now he’s being asked to open up about all of it: the embarrassing things, the shameful things, and the things he knows will hurt his partner when she finds out.
+Disclosure can be especially frightening for those in sex addiction recovery.
+Often, part of his addiction includes going to great lengths to hide his behavior, and now he's being asked to open up about all of it: the embarrassing things, the shameful things, and the things he knows will hurt his partner when she finds out.
 Everything he did is suddenly up for grabs.
-It’s a position of complete vulnerability.
+It's a position of complete vulnerability.

 He works with his therapist on getting through these intense feelings of fear, while also bringing himself to the realization that his behavior has been selfish and has hurt others.
 He will work towards understanding that he owes his partner this disclosure, regardless of what happens next.